-Preferred distributions in the accompanying statements of operations and cash flows represent distributions on outstanding preferred units.
+Preferred distributions of the Operating Partnership in the accompanying statements of operations and cash flows represent distributions on outstanding preferred units.
 We made certain reclassifications of prior period amounts in the financial statements to conform to the 2003 presentation.
-As a result of the consolidation of the Management Company, we have elected to present "management fees and other revenues" as a separate revenue caption.
-In addition, we have elected to present "Home and regional office costs" and "General and administrative expenses" as separate expense captions.
-In 2002, "Home and regional office costs" and "General elected to consolidated Properties was included in "Property operating expense".
-Effective with the consolidation of the Management Company, these expenses included in "Property operating expenses" through March 31, 2002 have been reclassified to conform with the current year presentation.
+As a result of the consolidation of the Management Company, we have elected to present "management fees and other revenues" as separate revenue captions.
+In 2002, "home and regional office costs" and "general and administrative expense" incurred related to consolidated Properties was included in "Property operating expense".
+Effective with the consolidation of the Management Company, these expenses included in Property operating expenses through March 31, 2002 have been reclassified to conform with the current year presentation.
 "Home and regional office costs" include salary and benefits, office rent, office expenses and information services expenses incurred in our home office and regional offices.
 "General and administrative expense" represents the costs of operating as a public company and includes such items as stock exchange fees, public and investor relations expenses, certain executive officers' compensation expenses, audit fees, and legal fees.

-3. Per Unit Data
+3. Per Share Data

-We determine basic earnings per unit of partnership interest ("Unit" or "Units") on the weighted average number of Units outstanding during the period.
-We determine diluted earnings per Unit on the weighted average number of Units outstanding combined with the incremental weighted average Units that would have been outstanding assuming all dilutive potential Units were converted into Units at the earliest date possible.
-The following table sets forth the weighted average Units used in the computation of our basic and diluted earnings per Unit.
+We determine basic earnings per share on the weighted average number of shares of common stock outstanding during the period.
+We determine diluted earnings per share on the weighted average number of shares of common stock outstanding combined with the incremental weighted average shares that would have been outstanding assuming all dilutive potential common shares were converted into shares at the earliest date possible.
+The following table sets forth the computation of our basic and diluted earnings per share.
+The effect of dilutive securities amounts presented in the reconciliation below represent the common shareholders' pro rata share of the respective line items in the statements of operations.